-After the transition to Merrill Lynch as trustee of the Plan on January 1, 2008, allocation to Company common stock was limited to fifty percent of each participant's portfolio.
+Allocation to Company common stock is limited to fifty percent of each participant's portfolio.
 The limit is applied when participants direct the investment of future contributions and rebalance their entire portfolio.
-In addition, the valuation method for Company common stock was changed from unitized value to share accounting.

 The following presents investments that represent 5% or more of the Plan's net assets as of December 31: